ui3o/penvtag/README.md

 # Troubleshoot

-* Process not listed: to read a process environment variables make sure zou ha right privilege
+* Process not listed: to read a process environment variables make sure you have right privilege